NisargIO/NisargIO/README.md

 18 y/o developer, graphic/motion designer, and investor.

-Focused on building a diverse set of skills in a variety of areas to build effective I design full-stack applications that offer creative solutions to common tedious problems.
+Focused on building a diverse set of skills in a variety of areas to build effective.
+I design full-stack applications that offer creative solutions to common tedious problems.
 I specialize in automation and Aritfical Intelligence.

 In my free time, I build keyboards, talk with friends on discord, and research random topics!